Harsha-0605/smart-waste-segregation-iot/README.md

 1. Waste is placed into the smart dustbin.
 2. The IR sensor detects the presence of waste.
 3. The rain sensor checks if the waste is wet or dry.
+4. The Metal sensor checks if the waste is metal.
-4. The Arduino processes the sensor input.
+5. The Arduino processes the sensor input.
-5. The stepper motor rotates the bin mechanism to the appropriate compartment.
+6. The stepper motor rotates the bin mechanism to the appropriate compartment.
+7. The servo motor opens the lid and drops the waste and closes.
+8. The stepper motor will return to it's original position.

 ---